 As a former military spouse, I understand the particular needs of military families.
 The state controls veteran’s funds, coordinates the National Guard, and controls the volunteer State Defense Force.
 As a legislator I would bring a unique perspective to these important services.

-As an adjunct history instructor at UAA and also an educator in the Anchorage School District, I know from experience that the governor’s budget cuts are damaging our teachers, our families, our children, and our diverse community.
-We need to strengthen, not abandon, as Governor Dunleavy and Representative LeDoux have done, the promise of public education.
+Every election is a choice.
+This is especially true for 2020.
+I am an adjunct history instructor at UAA and also an educator in the Anchorage School District.
+I know from personal experience that the governor’s budget cuts are hurting, at every level, our educators, our children, and our community.
+We need to strengthen not abandon, as Governor Dunleavy has done, the promise of public education.

-The majority of the people in the district also want to see some effort from the Dunleavy administration on crime prevention.
-It’s no secret that the Governor’s budget cuts have hamstrung the state’s ability to investigate and prosecute criminals in a timely manner.
+The majority of the people in the district also want to see more effort from this administration on crime prevention.
+It’s no secret that the Governor’s budget cuts have hamstrung the state’s ability to investigate crimes and prosecute criminals in a timely manner.

 And we all know these budget cuts are connected to the $1.2B in tax credits they give to the oil companies every year—which hurts our Permanent Fund Dividend checks and our standard of living.
 Oil and gas companies need to pay their fair share.